problemsolvewithridoy/code-in-place-final-project/README.md

-# Stanford Code in Place Project - Final Project (The WordGuess game)
+# Stanford Code in Place - Final Project (The WordGuess game)

 This is one of several final project ideas.
 You can implement any of the final project ideas, or you can come up with your own.